 If you are providing an external voltage through pins 23 & 25 of the DB-25 Motor Signals connector or via TB-40, then you must have both JP84 & JP85 jumpers on pins 2 & 3.
 OTHERWISE, SEVERE DAMAGE COULD RESULT.
-The input line settings can be individually changed between normally closed (N.C.) or normally open (N.O.) input lines using FlashCut CNC software.
-Please refer to the FlashCut CNC User's Guide under "Input Line Settings" for further information.
-In the FlashCut CNC software, the Input Line Status dialog displays "OPEN" for a high-level input voltage, or open switch, and "CLOSED" for a low-level input voltage or closed switch.
+The input line settings can be individually changed between normally closed (N.C.) or normally open (N.O.) input lines using the software config.
+Please refer to the software User's Guide under "Input Line Settings" for further information.
+In the software, the Input Line Status dialog displays "OPEN" for a high-level input voltage, or open switch, and "CLOSED" for a low-level input voltage or closed switch.
 Each of these inputs are also accessible on the Motor Signals connector.
 These are the same-electrically-between this location and the Motor Signals connector.

-The receptacle that plugs into this connector is a Mini-Fit Jr. Series 16 pin receptacle (Molex part number 39-01-2100), with female pins (Molex part number 39-00-0039 or 39-00-0047 for 22 gauge or thinner wires).
+The receptacle that plugs into this connector is a Mini-Fit Jr. Series 16 pin receptacle (Molex part number 39-01-2160), with female pins (Molex part number 39-00-0039 or 39-00-0047 for 22 gauge or thinner wires).
 The Molex 63819-0901 crimp tool is recommended for installing the pins.
-Kits containing connectors and pins are available through FlashCut CNC or an electronics distributor.
+Kits containing connectors and pins are available through us or at an electronics distributor.